 Who can resist fireworks and fire spinners – especially when snowflakes fill the air?
 Whistler’s best skiers and riders hit a big air jump through a blazing ring of fire every Sunday night.
 More information

 Located north of the Village, Whistler’s Meadow Park Sports Centre is a hub of fun activity.
 The facility is home to an indoor pool, hot tub, steam room, arena, fitness studio, weight room, squash courts and ice-skating rink.
 On most Fridays during winter they hold a Family Swim & Skate Night – a cheap and fun family outing.

 Whistler Presents: Family Après

 Family Après takes place every Monday and Wednesday evening from December until end of March at Whistler Olympic Plaza.
-Designed for families with kids of all ages, kids can enjoy Canadian-themed activities and entertainment.
+Kids can enjoy Canadian-themed activities and entertainment.
 This adds to the already popular outdoor skating available at Whistler Olympic Plaza.
 Family Après begins late December until the end of March.

 Whistler Presents: Holiday Experience

 This free family fun zone offers unparalleled indoor entertainment and fun.
 Operating daily during the Christmas holiday season at the Whistler Conference Centre, enjoy mini-golf, bouncy castles, kids’ movies, and video games for the whole family.

 For more information on where to stay during your Whistler holiday, check out our review of the best Whistler hotel accommodations, from budget to luxury.